State announces third COVID-19 case in Cheshire, third NH death

 Anyone with questions about court proceedings is asked to call 855-212-1234.

-In general, New Hampshire courthouses will be closed to the public, except to those wishing to file for emergency relief.
-Clerks' offices will be closed, so citizens won't have access to view files or make copies at courthouses.
+New Hampshire courthouses will be closed to the general public, except to those wishing to file for emergency relief.
+Clerks’ offices will be closed, so citizens won’t have access to view files or make copies at courthouses.

-Proceedings directly related to the COVID-19 public health emergency will be allowed to continue, the Supreme Court ruled, but these cases may be conducted by teleconferencing, email and video conferencing.